johnae/spook/README.md

 ### The Spookfile

-To do anything useful you need to create a Spookfile in a directory (probably your project):
+For alot of things it is useful to create a Spookfile in a directory (probably your project).
+The Spookfile enables you to control spook in a rather fine grained fashion - you could build almost anything out of spook this way:

 ```sh
 cd /to/your/project